elemwave/website/README.md

 ### Deployment of the web page

 - Here is the [documentation](/Docs/pagedeployment.md) about the deployment of the page on GitHub pages.

+### How we developed the project

+- Here is the [documentation](/Docs/workflow.md) about how we work in the project during development.